 Network Visualization

 The network visualization provides an interactive diagram of your Sparkplug B topology.
-It shows every group, edge node, and device in your space as a connected graph.
+It shows every group, edge node, and device in your space as a connected graph, along with any connected MQTT clients.

 How It Works